+This is a post written to my mom, and I just want to say, “I’m sorry mom”.
 My mom had two girls, myself and my younger sister.
-I now have two girls, and as a mother there are certain things you have to put up with.
-It’s not until you are a mother yourself that you understand just how much your mother did for you.
-Things that she could only possibly have done because she loves you, unconditionally.
+I now have two girls, and as a mother, there are certain things you have to put up with.
+It’s not until you are a mother yourself that you understand just how much your mom did for you.
+Things that she could only possibly have done because she loves you unconditionally.

-I’m sorry for making you take out every single little bug that was floating in the pool before I agreed to get in!
+I’m sorry mom, for making you take out every single little bug that was floating in the pool before I agreed to get in!
 I now know that it’s not necessary, they won’t kill me, and that you hated it!

 I’m sorry mom, for asking you to do my hair in a certain style, but then furiously ripping it out because it’s not what I asked for!

 I now know that you were doing your best and that maybe we didn’t have what I was expecting, or you didn’t have time to do what I wanted.
 I realise that you were probably trying to ensure we ate a balanced diet of healthy food.

-I’m sorry mom, for not listening to you when you tried to tell me that the most popular kids in school were also the meanest, with the least amount of depth of character.
+I’m sorry for not listening to you when you tried to tell me that the most popular kids in school were also the meanest, with the least depth of character.
 I now know that you were right, I barely remember their names and their opinion of me then have in no way, shape, or form, affected my life as an adult.

 I’m sorry for not respecting the boundaries you created.
-I now know you were trying to keep me safe both physically and emotionally.
-You were not out to cramp my style or prevent me from having fun.
+I now know you were trying to keep me safe, both physically and emotionally.
+You were not out to ‘cramp my style’ or prevent me from having fun.
 You were far more aware of the potential dangers than I was even capable of comprehending.

 I could go on, but I won’t.